SonarSource/sonar-scanning-examples/maven-multimodule/README.md

 ##Description

-Project consists of 3 modules. [`module1`](module1/pom.xml) and [`module2`](module2/pom.xml) contain "business logic" and related unit tests. [`tests`](tests/pom.xml) module contain integration tests which test functionality using both modules.
+This project consists of 3 modules. [`module1`](module1/pom.xml) and [`module2`](module2/pom.xml) contain "business logic" and related unit tests.
+The [`tests`](tests/pom.xml) module contains integration tests which test functionality using both modules.
-`tests` module is also the one which creates the aggregate coverage report imported into SonarQube.
+The `tests` module is also the one which creates the aggregate coverage report imported into SonarQube.

-To generate the report we configure JaCoCo plugin to attach its agent to the jvm which is executing the tests in top level [pom](pom.xml).
-This configuration is done in `<pluginManagment>` section, so it will be applied on every submodule.
+To generate the report we configure the JaCoCo plugin to attach its agent to the JVM which is executing the tests in the top level [pom](pom.xml).
+This configuration is done in the `<pluginManagment>` section, so it will be applied on every submodule.
 It is also configured inside the `coverage` profile, so this can be activated as needed (e.g. only in CI pipeline).

 ```xml